kylehammond/mosh-unittesting/notes.md

  Integration
     Unit

-As you go up, it gets more costly to do, but more confident - and vice versa As you go down the pyramid widens, indicating HOW MUCh you should do that type of test BECAUSE OF COST TO DO TEST.
+As you go up, it gets more costly to do, but more confident - and vice versa
+As you go down the pyramid widens, indicating HOW MUCH you should do that type of test BECAUSE OF COST TO DO TEST.
 Unit tests are cheap so we should do a lot

 This ratio depends on your project